santolucito/CPSC112-game/README.md

 Here are some fun extra things.
 They aren't needed to complete the assignment though.

 ###Hidden Bug
-There is a bit of a bug in the interface.
+There is a bit of a bug in the interface ("It's not a bug, it's a feature").
 When you swap two squares, you can actually move one of those squares anywhere on the board you want.
 Click a square to swap it.
 As the swap animation happens, quickly drag your mouse somewhere else on the board.
 The original square you were trying to swap will end up wherever your mouse is at the end of the swap animation.
 It can make the game a bit more interesting.
 Also be carfeul of this as you test your own code!

 ###Tester
 You can test your code using the tester() method.
 It will be called every time you press the "Run Tester()" buttin in the game.
 This would be a good place to put some print lines and have your code print to the console.